Intuz-production/Backbone-bits-PHP/README.md

 cd Backbone-bits-PHP
 ```
 <h4>Setup</h4>

-1. Create a database and import a database from **DB_Schema** root folder.
+1. Create a database and import a database from <b>DB_Schema</b> root folder.
 2. Configure new database credentials in the system inside "configuration.php" file located at Backbone-bits-PHP/config/ folder and inside "service-configuration.php" file located at Backbone-bits-PHP/services/ folder.
 3. Use username/password as admin/admin123 to login.

 <h4>Note</h4>
 After successful login, when you add any IOS/Android App, go to Help section of App and add Version number (it should be same as Mobile App Version).
 Version Number is compulsory for displaying Help FAQs, Images and Videos data in Mobile App SDK.